-First, surgery costs will vary depending on how many implants you need placing, the type of implant used and the preparatory treatments needed to make implants viable.
+First, surgery costs will vary depending on how many implants you need placed, the type of implant used, and the preparatory treatments needed to make implants viable.
 For example, some patients may need a bone graft to increase their natural bone volume, therefore affecting the overall cost of surgery.

-Second, the cost of the abutments and restorations can vary depending on the complexity of the restoration.
+Second, the cost of the abutments and restorations can vary depending on the complexity of the complexity of their placement and how many teeth they restore.
 A bridge will be more expensive than a single crown and an implant-retained denture will be more than a bridge.
 The number of abutments needed to connect the restoration will also increase in tandem with the number of implants.

-Keep in mind that dental implants are a long-term investment that’s intended to last for many decades at a time.
+Keep in mind that dental implants are a long-term investment that’s intended to last for many decades.
 You can’t expect that level of confidence from traditional dentures or even bridges because they don’t address the source of the problem: the missing tooth root.

 Are you interested in learning more about the process of receiving dental implants?
 Schedule an appointment with Dr. Dan to learn how he’ll customize your restoration that rebuilds your smile for decades to come!